 Questions you should be asking concerning your Classroom Environment Yes/No Further Action Required Is the internal flooring in good condition?
-Movement around the Are there any changes in floor level or type of flooring that need to be highlighted?
-Are gangways between desks kept clear Are trailing electrical leads/cables prevented wherever possible?
+Are there any changes in floor level or type of flooring that need to be highlighted?
+Are gangways between desks kept clear Movement around the Are trailing electrical leads/cables prevented wherever possible?
 Classroom (Slips and Is lighting bright enough to allow safe access and exit?
 Trips) Are procedures in place to deal with spillages, e.g. water and blood from cuts?
 For stand-alone classro oms: Are access steps or ramps properly maintained?
 Are access stairs or ramps provided with handrails?
-Manual Handling Have trolleys been provided for moving heavy objects e.g. computers?
-Electrical Equipment & Are fixed electrical switches and plug sockets in good repair?
-Are all plugs and cables in good repair?
+Manual Handling Are fixed electrical switches and plug sockets in good repair?
+Electrical Equipment & Are all plugs and cables in good repair?
 Services Has portable electrical equipment been visually checked and tested at suitable intervals to ensure they are safe to use?
-Work at Do you have an 'elephant foot' step-stool or stepladder available for use where necessary?
+Work atDo you have an 'elephant foot' step-stool or step available for use where necessary?
 Height Is a window-opener provided for opening high-level windows?
 Are permanent fixtures in good condition and securely fastened, e.g. cupboards, display boards, shelving?
 Furniture & Is furniture in good repair and suitable for the size of the user, whether an adult or child?
 Fixtures Is portable equipment stable, e.g. a TV placed on a suitable trolley?
 Where window restrictors are fitted to upper-floor windows, are they in good working order?
-Workplace Can a reasonable room temperature be maintained during use of the classroom?
-Ventilation & Heating Are measures in place, e.g. blinds, to protect from glare and heat from the sun?
+Workplace Ventilation & Heating Can a reasonable room temperature be maintained during use of the classroom?

-If the school contains asbestos, have details of the location and its condition in the classroom been provided and explained to you?
-Asbestos Have you been provided with guidance on securing pieces of work to walls/ceilings that may contain asbestos?
+Are measures in place, e.g. blinds, to protect from glare and heat from the sun?
+Asbestos If the school contains asbestos, have details of the location and its condition in the classroom been provided and explained to you?
+Have you been provided with guidance on securing pieces of work to walls/ceilings that may contain asbestos?
 Are fire evacuation procedures clearly displayed?
 Fire Are you aware of the evacuation drill, including arrangements for any vulnerable adults or children?